Froguin99/ltn-bikenetwork-growth/README.md

 ## Populating cities.csv

+`cities.csv` holds the location of the place to analyse.
+As we use demand data bespoke to England and Wales throughout the analysis, only locations within these areas should be used.
+The file takes places in the format `placeid;nominatimstring;countryid;name`, so to run Newcastle we would use `newcastle;Newcastle Upon Tyne;gbr;Newcastle Upon Tyne`, whilst North Tyneside would take the form `north_tyneside;North Tyneside;gbr;North Tyneside`. **note** Currently only one location can be input at a time.
+Multi-location analysis will be included in a future update, but for now it is recommended to run through the code up to (but not including) notebook `06` with each place at a time.

+## Parameters
+The `parameters.yml` contains values which can be changed to alter the analysis.
+It is not recommended to change any of the values currently.

 ### Checking nominatimstring
 * Go to e.g. [https://nominatim.openstreetmap.org/ui/search.html?q=paris%2C+france](https://nominatim.openstreetmap.org/ui/search.html?q=paris%2C+france) and enter the search string.
 If a correct polygon (or multipolygon) pops up it should be fine.
 If not leave the field empty and acquire a shape file, see below.